0x4148/Drupalgeddon2_scanner/README.md

 # Installation and usage
 Read the wiki
 Am kidding , just find the libraries needed by the script , install it and u r ready to go
-I wont write long Readme file which might take time more than the time it took to code this thing